Improving mental health diagnosis through standardised assessment

 Originally, two versions of the tool were developed: one for use in primary care by trained health workers, GPs, nurses and other health professionals (GMHAT/PC), and a full version (GMHAT - Full) for secondary care, enabling specialist doctors, nurses and psychiatrists to make comprehensive assessments.

 One of the advantages of the Full version of GMHAT is the range of factors it considers (holistic assessment) when making a diagnosis.
-More recently, the Full version has been further advanced by Professor Sharma and his colleagues at the Centre for Autism and Neuro-developmental Disorders (CANDIDD) to be used in learning disability services (GMHAT - Full/ID).
+The Full version has been further advanced by Professor Sharma and his colleagues at the Centre for Autism and Neuro-developmental Disorders (CANDIDD) to be used in learning disability services (GMHAT - Full/ID).

 Professor Vimal Sharma